-See Tait (1988) for a general description of the treatment of housing.
-The treatment of real property in the United Kingdom changed after a court case brought against the European Commission in the European Court of Justice.
+&lt;sup>20 See Tait (1988) for a general description of the treatment of housing.
+In the United Kingdom, the treatment of real property changed after the defeat of the UK in a court case brought against the European Commission in the European Court of Justice.
 As a result of that decision, zero-rating of buildings is largely confined to residential and charitable properties.